rbaluja/rbaluja.github.io/_pages/research.md

 such changes will be spatially heterogeneous, implying that migration can be a valuable form of adaptation.
 Its value and responsiveness to diﬀerent policy levers are open empirical questions.
 To provide answers, I specify and estimate a dynamic life-cycle model of migration within Mexico.
-I combine the life-cycle model with a non-stationary and spatially heterogeneous model of the climate, and allow for both myopia and fully informed and rational expectations of its future progression.
+I combine the life-cycle model with a non-stationary and spatially heterogeneous model of the climate, and allow for both myopic and fully informed and rational expectations of its future progression.
 Estimation makes use of a rich sample of life histories, covering the years 1950–2019, and follows a nested full-solution pseudo-maximum likelihood routine.
 I combine the estimated model with full-count census data to simulate forward population